briancordanyoung/GeekSpeak-Show-Timer/README.md

 - Subtract 1 second button is adding seconds!!!

 ## Todo:
-- Add keyArchivers to save time state between launches
+- ~~Add keyArchivers to save state between launches~~
+	- track down arching bug when timer is running and state preservation kicks in
 - images need to be scaled and optimized for: @1x,@2x,@3x
 - Fix labels under show times to scale based on text width
 - Create animating buttons for start/pause and Next Segment buttons